telvarost/AnnoyanceFix-StationAPI/README.md

 ## Contributing

 Thanks for considering contributing!
-To get started, please get in contact with us.
-Instructions are coming soon.
+To get started fork this repository, make your changes, and create a PR.

+If you are new to StationAPI consider watching the following videos on Babric/StationAPI Minecraft modding: https://www.youtube.com/watch?v=9-sVGjnGJ5s&list=PLa2JWzyvH63wGcj5-i0P12VkJG7PDyo9T